JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 kotlin.incremental.useClasspathSnapshot=false
 ```

-You can find the current state of the issue in [KT-57757 Reduce classpath snapshotter memory consumption](https://youtrack.jetbrains.com/issue/KT-57757/Reduce-classpath-snapshotter-memory-consumption).
+You can find the current state of the issue in [KT-57757](https://youtrack.jetbrains.com/issue/KT-57757/Reduce-classpath-snapshotter-memory-consumption).

 ### Other Bundled Kotlin Libraries